Here's Why You Should Be Texting for Collections (Accounts Receivable)

 - If they have a lawyer for the situation, you have to talk to the lawyer instead of the customer.

 - Anyone you text has to be made aware that they can opt out of texts from your business (e.g. saying "Text STOP to opt out.").

 - You can't threaten people, or use profane language.

 As long as you don't break these regulations, you can text people (or contact them in any way you wish).
 For more details, view this Fair Debt Collection Practices Overview.

 If you're ready to take the next step by adding texting to your collections or accounts receivable process, you can sign up for Text Request here.

 There are no contracts, and we offer a 30-day money back guarantee, so there's no risk to getting started.

-If you want to know more about Text Request, how it works, and how you can use it, join our webinar to see a live demo and have someone answer all your questions.
+If you want to know more about Text Request, how it works, and how you can use it, book a live demo and have someone answer all your questions.